 A commercial lease defines as a contract created for renting business property from an individual or another business.
 8 min read

-A commercial lease defines as a contract created for renting business property from an individual or another business.
+A commercial lease is defined as a contract created for renting business property from an individual or another business.
 The commercial lease contract has other names such as business lease, commercial property lease, commercial real estate lease, industrial lease, or office space lease.
 No matter which name the contract goes by, it functions the same.

 How Commercial Leases Differ from Residential Leases

-Most people have a familiarity of the language of residential leases.
+Most people have a familiarity with the language of residential leases.
 A commercial lease differs in some key ways.
 It does not have the protections that a residential lease has.
 Commercial leases are not subject to the consumer protection laws that residential contracts receive.

 Critical Lease Terms

 Start with the primary terms in the agreement.
 A business tenant needs to investigate what the terms mean in light of their business needs.
 Make sure the physical space becomes defined in the commercial lease.
 Check the rent amount and see if it correlates to what the business will do or need to do.
 Consider how much the business will make and if it can handle the rent at that amount.
 Escalations of rent remain common, and the contract often states allowable increases.
 If taxes or utilities increase, it remains likely the rent will increase if it becomes stipulated in the contract.

 Think about the length of the contract.
 A five or ten-year contract most likely will be too long.
 A short-term lease with renewal options makes more business sense.
 Businesses change and grow, and the lease needs to correspond with that.
 Also, create a section about modifications to the physical space within the commercial lease.
 Adding structures such as cubicles, loading docks, racks, or fiber optics for better communications with others and between computers has been commonly viewed as a good investment to keep a business viable in today’s markets.